Lesson 2: Adding G — Your First Real Songs

 - Mary Had a Little Lamb

-- Same three notes; the most-known childhood melody in English.
+- The best-known childhood melody in English.

 - Merrily We Roll Along

-- The tune Stephen Foster set as “Goodnight Ladies.”
-B-A-G in a longer arc.
+- B-A-G in a longer arc.

 - Rain Rain Go Away